Updated May 29, 2023

 Method 2 – Creating Macros using Record Button

 We can record a macro and use it any number of times.
-We can record a task that we use on a daily basis or which is repetitive.
-Once the Macro is recorded, we can just run it and our work will be done.
+We can record a task that we use daily or which is repetitive.
+Once the Macro is recorded, we can run it, and our work will be done.

 Let’s take the example of recording a Macro.

-Now, click on the Macros tab, and you will find Record Macro option.
+Now, click on the Macros tab to find the Record Macro option.

-Click on it, to record whatever you want to, be it writing something or copying and pasting something.
+Click on it to record whatever you want, be it writing or copying and pasting something.
 In our example, we will create/record a table of companies and their sales.

-Click on Record Macros, and you will see the below window pop up.
-Now we will name the macro as Macro11.
-Ensure, there should be no space and special characters in it.
-Then we will assign a shortcut key to run the macro, I assign CTRL+V. We will then store the macro in “This Workbook”.
-Click on OK and the macro will start recording.
+Click on Record Macros to see the below window pop up.
+Now we will name the macro Macro11.
+Ensure there should be no space and special characters in it.
+Then we will assign a shortcut key to run the macro; I assign CTRL+V. We will then store the macro in “This Workbook”.
+Click on OK, and the macro will start recording.

 I have recorded this table.